keving250209-hue/AI-assistant-for-Network-Mapping-and-Packet-Sniffing-/README.md

 Replace the name of the file with the json file name you have downloaded

-For the chatbot to recognize voice commands you will have to install pyttsx3 and speechrecognition
+For the chatbot to recognize voice commands you will have to install pyttsx3, speechrecognition and pyaudio

 It can be downlaoded with this command

-pip install SpeechRecognition pyttsx3 pyaudio
+pip install pyttsx3 SpeechRecognition pyaudio requests

 For the voice command to work on Raspberry pi 5